-The percentage of those gates with 1/4" clearance resulting in the above scenario is about 20%, which is far to high a risk if you are in the gate business.
-We are not willing to replace 20% of all gates we build simply to accomodate a request for electronic access or the aesthetic preference of a standard residential lockset.
+The percentage of those gates with 1/4" clearance resulting in the above scenario is about 20%, which is far too high a risk if you are in the gate business.
+We are not willing to replace 20% of all gates we build simply to accommodate a request for electronic access or the aesthetic preference of a standard residential lockset.

 If you prefer to move forward, we will build your gate, but we will not be liable for damage due to the above issues.
 In other words, we will repair or replace your gate, but not for free.
 This is a contingent appearing several places on the web site, such as the Payment Page, as well as the statement requiring an approval sign-off.